KoichiSugi/spring-security-practice/README.md

 Simple Spring Security demo using jwt token based authentication by the following YouTube video: https://www.youtube.com/watch?v=VVn9OG9nfH0&t=6000s&ab_channel=Amigoscode

+#Run App using Docker Compose
+* To build Docker Compose

+`docker compose build`

+* To run Docker Compose

+`Docker compose up`

+You need to create a database userservice inside MySQL container to avoid communication link failure

 ##Dokcer Commands
 The app can be run using the following docker commands